Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }' $MY_NUCLEAR_GFF \
     > blast_out/18_diatom_nuclear_v1_genes.bed
 ```
+This command converts nuclear-filtered BRAKER4 gene coordinates from GFF3 format to BED format.
+The BED file is required for `bedtools intersect`, which is used later to overlap predicted genes with BLASTN hit regions.
 The resulting BED file contained 15,048 nuclear gene models.
 ```bash
 wc -l blast_out/18_diatom_nuclear_v1_genes.bed
 ```
+This command counts the number of nuclear gene models in the BED file.
+It verifies that the BED conversion retained the expected 15,048 nuclear-filtered genes.
 ### 16.4 Download the *Phaeodactylum tricornutum* reference genome
 ```bash
 datasets download genome accession GCF_000150955.2 \